-In the instant case, the Appellant enters into loan agreement with the borrower.
-On perusal of the sample agreement, it is observed that it contains specific clauses namely 'Events of Defaults' and 'Remedies in case of Defaults'.
+In the instant case, the Appellant has entered into loan agreement with the borrowers.
+On perusal of the sample agreement dated 29.06.2015 entered with one such borrower, it is observed that it contains specific clauses namely 'Events of Defaults' and 'Remedies in case of Defaults'.
 The relevant portion of these clauses from sample auto loan agreement are reproduced herein below: